Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

-\item \textit{A node $u$ of $ST(G)$ has been split into two adjacent nodes $v$ and $v'$ and the tree-edge $vv'$ has in turn been subdivided by inserting a new node $w$ adjacent to $x$.} If $u$ does not belong to the tree-root $R$ of $ST(G)$, then as in the first case the tree-root remains unchanged and $R$ intersects the node set of $T(S)$.
-Assume $R=\{u\}$ (it is a clique-node).
-It follows from Corollary~\ref{cor:neighbor-node} that at least two subtrees of $T-u$ contains a vertex of $S$ as a leaf.
+\item \textit{A node $u$ of $ST(G)$ is node-split into two adjacent nodes $v$ and $v'$ and the tree-edge $vv'$ is subdivided to insert a new node $w$ adjacent to $x$.} If $u$ does not belong to the tree-root $R$ of $ST(G)$, then as in the first case the tree-root remains unchanged and $R$ intersects the node set of $T(S)$.
+Assume $R=\{u\}$.
+By Corollary~\ref{cor:charact-cograph}, $u$ is a clique-node and the new node $w$ is a star node, say oriented towards $v$.
+Observe that every maximal subtrees of $T-u$ is now attached to either $v$ or $v'$ which both have degree at least $3$, and that by Corollary~\ref{cor:neighbor-node} each of these subtree attached to $v$ contains a leaf in $S$.
 Thereby $R$ belongs to the node set of $T(S)$.
-The tree-root of $ST(G+(x,S))$ is the clique-node resulting from the subdivision of $u$ which is $x$-accessible.
-So assume that $R=\{u,v\}$, which implies that $u$ is a star-node.
-Again by Corollary~\ref{cor:neighbor-node}, $T-u$ contains at least two subtrees of $T-u$ with a leaf in $S$ and at least one of these subtrees is the one containing node $v$.
+So assume that $R=\{u,v\}$, which implies that $u$ is a star-node (Corollary~\ref{cor:charact-cograph}).
+Again by Corollary~\ref{cor:neighbor-node}, $T-u$ contains at least two maximal trees of $T-u$ with a leaf in $S$ and at least one of these maximal trees is the one containing node $v$.
 It follows that $R$ is a subset of the node set of $T(S)$.
-The tree-root of $ST(G+(x,S))$ contains $v$ and its neighbour resulting from the subdivision of $u$.